 Want to see live starfish in their natural habitat?
 Come to Bocas del Toro!

 At Starfish Beach, we spent an entire afternoon swimming with dozens of starfish, who were happy to hang out under the shallow water as tourists peered at them.
 Just don’t be one of the jerks who picks them up despite a dozen signs begging you to look and not touch!

-Jeremy and I may have the tiniest sloth obsession (and penguin obsession, but that’s a story for a different day).
+Jeremy and I may have the tiniest sloth obsession (and penguin obsession, but that’s a story for a different day), and seeing them in person is definitely among the best things to do in Panama as far as we’re concerned.
 Lo and behold, Bocas del Toro is home to a place called “Sloth Island”, which we were able to approach via boat and check out sloths in the wild!

 True, we couldn’t actually get on the island itself and the sloths were quite content to hang out high in the trees and far away from us–but that didn’t stop me from squealing in delight every time we spotted one (usually with the help of our guides).

 Deep Boarding is one of those strange, tourist-friendly sports that gets thought up when locations want an attraction of their own… and it is lots of fun.